Floor 3: Stories of the Bible - Hebrew Bible

 - Prologue: Guests enter an intimate presentation space.
 The lighting is elegant and warm.
 The walls are simple, except for what appears to be an ancient Hebrew scroll.
 Projection mapping transforms the scroll into a window, which then spreads out beyond the scroll as lighting and special effects completely immerse guests in the story of creation and the children of Israels’ relationship with God.

 - World in Chaos: After leaving the prologue, guests walk through a gallery representing the world in chaos.
 A massive, dimensional diorama depicts the killing of Abel by his brother Cain as the world is plunged into turmoil.
 A dramatic scene of Noah being called by God to build an ark is layered on glass pillars.
-Theatrical lighting and sound effects foreshadow the coming of the
+Theatrical lighting and sound effects foreshadow the coming of the great flood.

 - The Great Flood: Next, guests walk through a unique, stylized representation of the great flood.
 Stacks of boxes tower over them.
 Inside each box are artistic representations of animals—two by two—lit by flickering candlelight.
 Guests hear the raging of the storm outside and the creaking of the wooden ship.